New and Cached Datasets

 For example, if a process needs some data, it begins by searching in the cache memory.
 If it's available, QiTissue accesses the data as required.
 If no cache is pulled from, then the data is obtained from the main memory, which is then transferred to the cache memory under the assumption that it will be needed again.

 So, cache memory is much faster than main memory, it can access the main memory in considerably less time (leading to faster execution of any process), and it can be removed from the cache and replaced by new data from the main memory.
 To achieve this level of speed, it can be computationally expensive.
-Understanding how to manage your cache is equally important.
+Understanding how to manage your cache is very important.

-If you navigate to Preferences from the file menu, you can set the primary cache location from your Systems Cache folder (the default) to a custom path, and manage additional your cache settings.
+If you navigate to Preferences from the file menu, you can set the primary cache location from your Systems Cache folder (the default) to a custom path, and manage additional cache settings.

 To prevent cache overload from happening, you may specify a primary cache size limit under "Total Max Cache Size", where no additional cache will generate if the specified amount is reached.
 However, the first hard check on your available disk space is the amount input in "Reserved Free Disk Space".
 If the disk fills up and reaches this limit, no more cache will be written, even before your total max cache size is reached.
 "Clean cache files older than" provides you with the ability to regularly purge cache that has not been opened for a designated time frame.

 The "Clear All Cache" button will wipe all of the cache in the primary location, so be sure not to delete any relevant data by accident before selecting this.
+This can also be achieved by right-clicking on a dataset in the cached list of the Project Browser and selecting "Clear primary cache."

 You can quickly navigate to your primary cache folder by going to Memory Management in Preferences and clicking "Show in Finder".